GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 this state where this was the only thing that changed in the event.

 .. image:: media_rgp/RGP_ContextRolls_2.png
-  :width: 9.26223in
-  :height: 5.24325in

 Selecting an API-state shows all the draw calls in the second table, called the Events table, that rolled context due to this state changing, with or without other states changing too.

-The search box in the top-right corner of the state table works similarly to the other search boxes in the application and filters API-state tree in real-time as you type.
+The search box in the top-right corner of the state table filters the state tree in real-time as you type.
+Only the state containing the search text string will be shown.

 **NOTE**: Selecting an event in this list will select the same event in the other Event windows.